HVML/PurC/README.md

 ![Fibonacci Numbers](https://files.fmsoft.cn/hvml/screenshots/fibonacci-html-temp.png)

-If you close the window by clicking the close box on the caption bar, the HTML program will exit as normally.
+If you close the window by clicking the close box on the caption bar, the HVML program will exit as normally.

 For a complete HVML program which gives a better experience,
     you can try to run another sample called `hvml/calculator-bc.hvml`, which implements an arbitrary precision calculator: